 In this case, the black bishop in

 g4 pins the white knight on

-As you may have notice, pinning isn’t technical a tactic in itself because it’s not a sequence of moves.
-It can be leveraged in a tactic, consider the following example:
+As you may have noticed, technically a pin is not a tactic in itself because it is not a sequence of moves.
+But it can be leveraged in tactics, consider the following example:

 This is a typical situation in which a pin leads to a tactic.

 material because the white knight is the victim of an absolute pin.